Division of Campus Life

 MPC Peer Counselor Program

-The MPC Peer Counselor program raises awareness of the many barriers that continue to challenge minority students' ability to thrive in a diverse environment.
+The MPC Peer Counselor program raises awareness of the many barriers that continue to challenge students' ability to thrive in a diverse environment.
 MPCs address the needs and concerns of communities of color, especially those who did not attend Third World Transition Program.

 History